Nammal

-Nammal was released on 20 December 2002 and was a commercial success at the box office.
-The film received three Kerala State Film AwardsBest Film with Popular Appeal and Aesthetic Value, Special Mention (Bhavana), and Best Art Director.
-It was remade in Telugu as Dost (2004).
+Nammal was released on 20 December 2002 and was commercially successful.

 Plot

-Snehalatha becomes the Principal of a college where Shyam and Shivan are the heroes.
-Shyam and Shivan are fun filled characters as well as naughty.
-Aparna is teased and ragged by the duo, who happens to be the daughter of Principal's friend.
-Aparna complains and Snehalatha takes action against Shyam and Shivan.
-Soon to her surprise she discovers that Shyam and Shivan are orphans, hardworking their way up the ladder and their guardian is a priest.
+Snehalatha becomes the principal of a college where Shyam and Shivan are the heroes.
+Shyam and Shivan are fun-filled characters as well as naughty.
+Aparna, who happens to be the daughter of the principal's friend, is teased and ragged by the duo.

+Aparna complains, and Snehalatha takes action against Shyam and Shivan.
+Soon, to her surprise, she discovers that Shyam and Shivan are orphans, hardworking their way up the ladder, and their guardian is a priest.
 But the real twist to the story happens when Snehalatha learns that one of them is her son.
 And the son happens to be Shyam.